syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ---
 layout: post
-title: WinUI Segmented Control UI Customization | Syncfusion
+title: Customization in WinUI Segmented Control | Syncfusion
 description: Learn here all about UI customization with Syncfusion WinUI Segmented Control (SfSegmentedControl), its elements, and more.
 platform: WinUI
 control: Segmented Control